 Media Map is intended for anyone that wants to display an interactive map with basic tools and map navigation.
 It’s a compact, simple, and useful configurable app choice, and these features also make it ideal for embedding in web pages or other apps.
 Media Map is one of the new configurable apps that offers express setup and full setup modes for easy app configuration.

-Create a Media Map swipe
+Configure a Media Map app with swipe

 Step 1 – Open the New York City Yesterday and Today map item and sign in to your account.

 Open the map to view the historic New York City 1836 layer from the David Rumsey collection overlaying the Streets (Night) basemap.
 You can use this map, or save a copy of the map as your own and share it.

 Step 2 – Once signed in, from the map item page click Create Web App.